Museum reopens Thursday, but sinkhole area will be closed off

 The sinkhole couldn’t have come at a worse time, as the museum prepares to celebrate its 20th annivesary and open a 184-acre Motorsports Park in August.
 Some 5,000 people are already pre-registered to attend the park’s grand opening.

-Sinkholes at the Motorsports Park aren't really a concern, Frassinelli said.
-Several holes were found during construction and were made harmless, she said, but Florida sinkholes are infamous for gobbling up homes in the state.
+Sinkholes at the Motorsports Park aren’t really a concern, Frassinelli said.
+Several holes were found during construction and were made harmless, she said.